Skip to main content

 Here you will find an overview of the topics disgust and obsessive-compulsive disorder.
 For an overview on the topic of disgust-associated disorders and their treatment, we would like to refer to the following book:

-Change of pathological disgust experience
+Change in pathological experiences of disgust

 • What are the long-term effects of the strategies?